How to Broil Steak

 Broil the steaks for 4 minutes, then remove them from the oven.
 Flip the steaks using your tongs, and transfer it back to the oven to broil for another 3 minutes.

 When the temperature is within 5 degrees of the final temp you desire, remove it from the oven, and transfer the steaks to a plate.
-Cover it with a piece of foil, and let it rest for 5-10 minutes.
+Cover with a piece of foil, and let it rest for 5-10 minutes.

 The steaks will continue to cook after it comes out of the oven, which is why you should remove it when it’s within 5 degrees of your desired temperature.
 And we transfer it to a plate so that the cooking process slows down.
 (If they stay on the hot pan that’s been under the broiler, they might overcook.
 I learned this lesson the hard way, folks, so don’t do this.)